 3.5.
 During photometric measurements, stray reflections should be avoided by appropriate masking.

 3.6.
-The measuring distance shall be chosen in such an order that at least the limits for the angles , and given above and illustrated in Figure A4-IV are respected, but not lower than 10 m.
+The measuring distance shall be chosen in such an order that at least the limits for the angles , and given above and illustrated in Figure A4-III are respected, but not lower than 10 m.

 3.7.
 The illuminance over the useful area of the retro-reflective device, measured perpendicular to the incident light shall be sufficiently uniform.
 A check on this condition requires a measuring element, the sensitive area of which is not greater than one-tenth of the area to be examined.
 The variation in the value of the illuminance shall then comply with the condition: